samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Carry Companion
     - Duration: [dice] hours
     - Range: touch
     - A target person or animal turns into a stone statue about 6 inches high.
-Target must be willing.
+Target must be willing
+    > Given to humanity to aid parents with tired children and old dogs
 1. Calm Down
     - Range: shouting
     - Affects up to [dice] creatures in your vicinity.
 Strong emotions (such as fear, hatred, excitement) are reduced to mildness and relaxation.
 Creatures may save to resist if they wish (with a penalty equal to [dice])
+    > Given to humanity to aid teachers with excited and unruly children
 1. Summon Idol
     - Scarcity: Sporadic
     - Range: Touch
     - A carved stone statue the size of a fridge rises from the ground.
 Gods may take offense at the irreverence treatment of their image.
+1. Alice
+    - Duration: [dice] minutes
+    - A blonde woman wearing a blue dress appears until end of spell.
+She will obey polite, safe requests.

 # Equipment